deepgram-starters/project-template/Starter-01/README.md

 ### Glitch Remix

-Click this button to launch this demo on Glitch.
+Click this button to launch this starter application on Glitch.

 <!-- Requires .env file.
 Please describe steps here to edit the blank .env file after it has been remixed. **Do not prepopulate** the .env file that might be overwritten by any CLI setup scripts.
 Anything prepopulated should be placed in the sample .env file for the CLI, and the .env file for Glitch. -->